RahulBisht001/BackEnd_Projects/README.md

 ## My Backend Projects
 --------------------------------------------------------------------
 Welcome to my repository that contains all of my awesome backend projects!
-These projects were developed using various programming languages and frameworks, and they cover a wide range of functionalities.
+These projects were developed using mern stack  and they cover a wide range of functionalities.
 Each project has its own folder and README file that contains detailed instructions on how to run it.